Homomorphic encryption: History

 Homomorphic encryption schemes have been developed using different approaches.
 Specifically, fully homomorphic encryption schemes are often grouped into generations corresponding to the underlying approach.

-Pre-FHE
+Predecessors

 The problem of constructing a fully homomorphic encryption scheme was first proposed in 1978, within a year of publishing of the RSA scheme.
 For more than 30 years, it was unclear whether a solution existed.
 During that period, partial results included the following schemes: